FareedElbokl/productivity-app/README.md

 ## Project Description

 This is a full-stack productivity application built using PostgreSQL, Express.js, React and Node.js.
 The application allows users to add, delete, and manage tasks with a customizable timer feature for productivity.
-It includes secure authentication using JSON Web Tokens (JWT).
+It includes login/registration and secure authentication using JSON Web Tokens (JWT).

 ## Features